GIST-CSBL/CMTs/README.md

-# 1H NMR based urinary metabolites profiling dataset of canine mammary tumors
+# Dataset from urinary metabolite profiling of canine mammary tumors using 1H NMR
 R scripts for the preprocessing of urinary metabolite profiling data from the canine mammary tumors (CMTs) \
 R version: 3.6.3 \
 IDE: RStudio

 ## Abstract
-Identifying efficient and sensitive biomarkers for non-invasive tests is one of the most important problems in cancer diagnosis.
-To deal with this problem, metabolomics is widely applied for biomarker research that detects abnormal changes in cancer patients.
+The identification of efficient and sensitive biomarkers for non-invasive tests is one of the major challenges in cancer diagnosis.
+To address this challenge, metabolomics is widely applied for identifying biomarkers that detects abnormal changes in cancer patients.
 Canine mammary tumors exhibit physiological characteristics identical to those in human breast cancer and serve as a useful animal model to conduct breast cancer research.
-Here, we aimed to provide a reliable large-scale metabolite dataset collected from dogs with mammary tumors using proton nuclear magnetic resonance spectroscopy.
+Here, we aimed to provide a reliable large-scale metabolite dataset collected from dogs with mammary tumors, using proton nuclear magnetic resonance spectroscopy.
 We identified 55 metabolites in urine samples from 20 benign, 87 malignant, and 49 healthy control subjects.
-This dataset provides the potential biomarker candidates for mammary tumors in dogs and insights into cancer-specific metabolic alterations that share similar molecular characteristics.
+This dataset provides details of mammary tumor-specific metabolites in dogs and insights into cancer-specific metabolic alterations that share similar molecular characteristics.

 ## Workflow